pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 accomplish at Pentandra.
 I want to discuss what open access means to us and how that influences our approach to business and software design.

-During the course of writing this essay, I've had to bring together a broad spectrum of ideas in order to render a complete picture of where we've come from and where we're going as a society.
+During the course of writing what has turned into a treatise, I've had to bring together a broad spectrum of ideas in order to render a complete picture of where we've come from and where we're going as a society.
 I've needed to reach back two thousand years, pull threads out of the centuries, and weave them together in our present time.
 I could have shared this picture using more of a piecemeal approach, separating all of this into a series of posts, but decided to keep the complete image intact.
+I think it's important to do it this way so you can see more clearly where we're coming from as a company.

 <!--MORE-->